 Here are a few pictures from this last month of birding & an update to my nightjar surveying adventures.
 After completing 6 nightjar surveys, my curiosity about these mysterious birds deepened.
 According to the National Geographic Field Guide to the Birds of North America, subspecies map page 552, the Chordeiles Minor, sp.
 Minor, have a … Continue reading It’s been an awesome month for birding, and for the Nightjars!

-Sadly, this years (2016) Other Officially Unofficial Star Party was a complete bust.
+Sadly, this years ( - now updated to 2022) Other Officially Unofficial Star Party was a complete bust.
 Between fickle weather and the differing needs of our secret membership, we were officially unable to gather.
-Also, the Loon Lake observing site is about to get a fully lit truck stop with charging stations for electric vehicles, so it looks like … Continue reading Not to be missed- next years OOUSP…
+Also, the Loon Lake observing site is about to get a fully lit truck stop with charging stations for electric … Continue reading Not to be missed- next years OOUSP…